Josephina-Bian/Biomedical-Data-Analysis/README.md

 - Find the optimal parameter
 - Report the least test error rate
 ## Classification using KNN with Chebyshev Distance
-## Classification using KNN with Mahalanois Distance
+## Classification using KNN with Mahalanobis Distance
 ## Classification using KNN with weighted voting and various distance metrics
 - Compare the best test errors for using weighted voting with Euclidean, Manhattan, and Chebyshev distances